fredlund/JavaErlang/doc/README.md

-The above code starts a Java node, and establishes a connection to it.
+The above code starts a Java node with a specified name (note the name itself does not matter, just that we start erlang with the `-sname` or `-name` option), and establishes a connection to it.
 Then, a Java integer storing the value 10 is created, and finally a Java string representing "10" is returned from the Java integer just created.